Clara Driscoll (glass designer): Letters and works

-A Tiffany Studios Daffodil leaded glass table lamp (shade shown), designed by Clara Driscoll.

 While doing research for a book on Tiffany at the Queens Historical Society, Gray found the historically valuable letters written by Driscoll to her mother and sisters during the time she was employed at Tiffany.
 The New York Times quoted Gray as saying: "They brought out two books and several boxes, all letters, and I think the first thing I read was about how she had designed a daffodil lamp.
 And I started squealing.
 At the top it said something like 'Noon at Tiffany's,' so it was during her lunch hour.
 What do you do with something like that?"
 Martin Eidelberg had independently seen the correspondence when he was approached by a descendant of Clara Driscoll after a lecture.
 The two historians compared notes after they crossed paths at Kent State University, where they were both tracking down more of Driscoll's correspondence.
 Their conclusion was beyond doubt.
 It was Clara Driscoll and the "Tiffany Girls" who had created many of the Tiffany lamps originally attributed to Louis Comfort Tiffany and his staff of male designers.

 The New-York Historical Society's exhibit "A New Light on Tiffany: Clara Driscoll and the Tiffany Girls" (November 27, 2006) showcasing the work of Driscoll (and her "girls") was the result of the investigative efforts of Eidelberg, Gray and Hofer.
 The New York Times on February 25, 2007, reported: "As the exhibition was being installed, some of these little metal silhouettes used to make a gorgeous daffodil lamp shade were still jumbled in a box on a storage table.
 Meaningless on their own, when put in order they bring to life an exquisite object, just as the show itself, a puzzle now assembled, illuminates the talented women who had long stood in the shadow of a celebrated man."
 Eidelberg, Gray and Hofer's exhibition catalog, A New Light on Tiffany: Clara Driscoll and the Tiffany Girls, was published in 2007.

 Driscoll was a title character of Susan Vreeland's 2011 novel, Clara and Mr. Tiffany.